fistfulofhummus/fistfulofhummus/README.md

 - 👋 Hi, I’m @rfarah21
-- 🌱 SOC analyst and wanna be read teamer
+- 🌱 SOC analyst and wanna be red teamer
 - 📫 How to reach me : Email: rkhalil444@gmail.com

 <!---